triton-inference-server/tensorflow_backend/README.md

 Triton cannot generate model configuration for them.
 As a result, config.pbtxt must be provided for such models explicitly.

-Tensorflow backend can complete the following fields in model configuration:
+TensorFlow backend can complete the following fields in model configuration:

 ### max_batch_size